 First, let us know where the word Bulgogi comes from.
 “Bul” means “fire,” and “Gogi” means meat.
 At first, it means meat grilled on fire, but it refers to the seasoning used in marinating as time goes by.
 Bulgogi is a typical Korean meat dish made with grilled beef and sauce.
 Bulgogi is made with tender cuts of meat such as sirloin.

 English Meaning: Korean Fried Chicken

-We cannot talk meat without talking about Korean Fried Chicken.
-If you remember the scene in “Crash Landing on You” when Chi soo became a part-time chicken delivery guy, you’ve definitely craved with their fried chicken.
+We cannot talk about meat without talking about Korean Fried Chicken.
+If you remember the scene in “Crash Landing on You” when Chi soo became a part-time chicken delivery guy, you’ve definitely craved their fried chicken.

 Yes, fried chicken can be found anywhere globally, but Korean fried chicken changes the game for fried chicken.
 They really set the standards because they use more complicated seasoning to make their fried chicken tasteful.

 Another thing that you need to know about Korean fried chicken is they usually partner it with a beer hence the term “chimaek,” which means chicken (chi) and beer (maekju).
 You can see lots of scenes in different K-dramas which involve “chimaek.”

 Have you been to the center of Seoul, where the street is full of restaurants?
 You might pass by the Bossam Alley.
 Yes, Bossam is one of Koreans’ long-time favorite food; that’s why it’s no surprise to have the Bossam Alley.